LeunensMichiel/lowatter/src/markdown/disinfection/2020-04-22-disinfectionconsultancy.md

 title: Disinfection consultancy
 pagedescription: We work with an innovative disinfection tool.
 This means that a simulation model of the water system is being built.
-With this simulation model it is possible to quickly identify the cause of the infection “virtually”.
+With this simulation model it is possible to quickly identify the cause of the contamination “virtually”.
 After all, if the cause is not tackled, the Legionella concentration in the system will come back and even increase over time.
   Several proposals will be made to tackle the cause by implementing a